 President Trump will still need to sign the bills in order for them to take effect.
-In an interview with (44:20), the president sounded undecided on whether or not he would sign or the bills.
+In an interview with Fox and Friends (44:20), the president sounded undecided on whether or not he would sign or veto the bills.
 “We have to stand with Hong Kong,” said President Trump on the call.
 “But I’m also standing with Xi Jinping.
 He’s a friend of mine.
 He’s an incredible guy.
 We have to stand, but I’d like to see them work it out.”

 Tensions between the United States and China have been high as the two countries work to negotiate a trade deal, and it is unclear as to how the signing of the bills would affect these negotiations.
 “We also are in the process of making the largest trade deal in history,” said President Trump in the same Fox and Friends call.
 “And if we could do that, that would be great.
 China wants it.
 We want it.”